muhammadnasif/muhammadnasif/README.md

 - 🔭 I’m currently working on **Bengal Bay**, a term project of BUET.
 Which is more like a mimic of eBay but with our own implementation and designs from scratch.

+ - 💼 Currently a software engineer intern at Sedbox

 - 🌱 I’m currently learning **RabbitMQ and Flutter.**

 - 📫 You can reach me via **nasif.imtiaz1997@gmail.com**